-Evidence shows that more than one in three women in the UK have experienced period shaming (where they have been made to feel uncomfortable about having their period) through bullying, isolation or ‘time of the month’ jokes and nearly half of UK women said they felt embarrassed the first time they got their period, 35% said they felt scared and 24% felt confused.
+Evidence shows that more than one in three people in the UK have experienced period shaming (where they have been made to feel uncomfortable about having their period) through bullying, isolation or ‘time of the month’ jokes and nearly half said they felt embarrassed the first time they got their period, 35% said they felt scared and 24% felt confused.
 Remember it is a natural bodily function experienced by more than 50% of the population, not something to be embarrassed about.

 PMS (premenstrual syndrome)